NORKA

 1939 -The Molotov-Ribbentrop Pact is signed, promising mutual non-aggression between Germany and the Soviet Union and agreeing to a division of much of Europe between those two countries.

 1941 - In June, Adolph Hitler betrays Stalin and Nazi Germany attacks the USSR in Operation Barbarossa.
+This is reported in the German colonies on June 22nd.

 1941 - Norka becomes part of the Canton of Balzer.

-1941 - The Soviets claim that all ethnic Germans are "spies and saboteurs" and deport the Germans to Siberia and Central Asia.
-People from Norka are confined to Special Settlements and Labor Camps.
+1941 - In September and October, people from Norka are confined to Special Settlements and Labor Camps.
 This marks the end of Norka and the Volga German colonies which were founded from 1764 to 1767.

 1942 - On May 19th, all German place names (including Norka) are removed from the Volga colonies.
+Norka is renamed Nekrasovo.

 1946 - The Labor Camps are abolished, but Volga Germans must remain in Special Settlements and are forbidden to return to the Volga region.